aws-samples/aws-hpc-tutorials/content/05-AWS Batch/10-run-array-job.md

 ```
 You can observe the status changes and execution of your job at the [**AWS Batch dashboard**](https://console.aws.amazon.com/batch/).

-Note that when you click on an individual array job and view its details you will see multiple entries for each **job index** which are the individual member tasks of the job array.
+Note that when you click on an individual array job and view its details you will see multiple entries for each **job index** which correspond to the individual member tasks of the job array.
 ![AWS Batch](/images/aws-batch/array-job-1.png)
 You can view the individual **CloudWatch** log streams for each member task.
 ![AWS Batch](/images/aws-batch/array-job-2.png)

 ### Submit an array job using command-line options.

-Alternatively you can provide all of the paremeters for a job on the command line.
+Alternatively you can provide all of the parameters for a job on the command line.
 ```bash
 aws batch submit-job --job-name job-array --job-queue stress-ng-queue --job-definition stress-ng-array-job-definition --array-properties size=6
 ```